MicrosoftDocs/learn/learn-pr/azure/aks-manage-application-state/includes/3-exercise-create-resources.md

 To create the front-end interface, you'll do a similar process:

-1. First, create a new file called *frontend-deploy.yaml*.
+1. Create a new file called *frontend-deploy.yaml*.
-1. Open this file in your favorite editor and paste the following spec:
+1. Open this file in your favorite editor and paste the following specification:

     ```yml
     apiVersion: apps/v1